 Kate began nursing in 1990 at a practice in Southampton where she progressed from Trainee to Head Nurse, completing her nursing qualifications in 1991.
 She works closely with the vets assisting in consultations and monitoring animals post operatively.
 She is a huge support to the nurses and undertakes a variety of clinical and non clinical administrative tasks to help ensure smooth running of the practice.
 She spends a considerable amount of time looking after her own children, Georgina and Emily, as well as their dogs Dexter and Daisy and cats Buzz and Binks.
 When possible she enjoys winter ski holidays with the family.

 Kate joined PetCare in 2004, bringing both valuable academic and practical experience in animal care and management.
-She plays a responsible role overseeing all the non-clinical and many clinical administrative and management tasks, which are key to the successful day-to-day running of the practice.
+Prior to PetCare, she achieved her BSc (Hons) Animal Science degree and had a variety of positions, including roles at the Animal Health Trust in Newmarket .
+She plays a responsible role supporting the team.
+She oversees all the non-clinical and many clinical administrative and management tasks, which are key to the successful day-to-day running of the practice.